saurabhnegi2306/capstone_project3/Project2_vs_Project3_Comparison.md

 ```

 **Key Points**
-- Docker image becomes a reusable artifact.
+- Docker image becomes a reusable artifact since image is stored in a private registry.
-- Image is stored in a private registry.
+- Deployment (helm charts etc) can use the pushed image.
-- Deployment can use the pushed image.
+- Just like how it is supposed to be in a production environment.

 ---